axel971/sCT_generation/README.md

 This GitHub repository regroups the implementation of several image-to-image translation methods (U-Net, GAN, etc) for synthetic-CT generation in radiotherapy treatment planning.
-These methods were described on the following papers: https://www.sciencedirect.com/science/article/abs/pii/S0360301619337356 https://www.sciencedirect.com/science/article/pii/S1120179721002714
+These methods were described on the following scientific papers: https://www.sciencedirect.com/science/article/abs/pii/S0360301619337356 https://www.sciencedirect.com/science/article/pii/S1120179721002714

 # Instructions to Download the Image Dataset